Tetney: Geography and amenities

 The village is on the A1031 Cleethorpes to Mablethorpe coastal road, 2.5 mi south of Humberston, and 1 mi east from Holton-le-Clay.
-The village also includes the hamlet of Tetney Lock located to the east of the village on the Louth Navigation canal.
+The village includes the hamlet of Tetney Lock located to the east of the village on the Louth Navigation canal.

-The village facilities include the primary school, the Plough Inn public house, on the Market Place, a fish and chip shop, a village shop, a golf club, a garden centre, a Wesleyan chapel, a church and a village hall.
+The village facilities include the primary school, the Plough Inn public house on the Market Place, a fish and chip shop, a village shop, a golf club, a garden centre, a Wesleyan chapel, a church and a village hall.

 The parish church is dedicated to St Peter and St Paul.
 An inscription on the second pillar from the west on the north arcade states: "This work was completed A.D.
 1363 Robert Day the vicar".
 Some parts of the building are from an earlier church which stood on the same spot, including a doorway dating from about 1280.

 The village hall is situated at the playing fields, on Humberston Road.
 The playing fields include a cricket pitch and football pitch – previously there existed a grass tennis court.
 Tetney United Football Club were based at the village hall and playing fields, and played in the East Lincs Combination Football League.

 To the east of the village on the road to Tetney Lock is an oil terminal which stores oil for the Humber Refinery.
 Oil has been delivered via the Tetney Monobuoy, since January 1971.